Matteo Sereni: Torino

 In June 2007 he signed for Torino in a free transfer to replace Christian Abbiati, signed a two-year contract.
 In November 2008, he signed a new contract which last until June 2011.

 Brescia

-On 5 July 2010 he was signed by Brescia Calcio for on free transfer.
+On 5 July 2010 he was signed by Brescia for on free transfer.
 A few days before the last game of Serie A, his contract was mutually terminated, following the club's relegation a few weeks before.

 International career

-He was internationally selected at the age of 16 for the Italian national under-17 team, and played for the Italian national under-23 team at the 1997 Mediterranean Games, where Italy were champions.
+He was internationally selected at the age of 16 for the Italy national under-17 team, and played for the Italy national under-23 team at the 1997 Mediterranean Games, where Italy were champions.

-Post-playing career
+Legal challenges

 After divorcing his ex-wife Silvia, Sereni was accused of having raped their daughter during a 2009 holiday on Sardinia's Costa Smeralda.
 He denied the charges.
 In 2015, Sereni was found guilty, and was sentenced to three years and six months in prison.
 In July 2017, Sereni's conviction was annulled on appeal and he was scheduled a new trial in Turin.